 Dewi (07:18.118)

 Well, definitely, as I said, the fact that we, from the beginning, were very focused on the mobile strategy.
 The strategy that was behind the mobile application.
 So we kept away from developing games.
-Of course, we did some, but actually that was really the minority of it.
-Most of the time it were really business applications where we really improved.
+Of course, we did some, but actually, that was really the minority of it.
+Most of the time it was really business applications where we really improved.

 How is it the way of working?
 We immediately also thought of how would it be integrated change management, talk to IT to understand how it would be organized within the enterprise application landscape.
 And that was really new at that time, because now if you would talk to enterprises, everybody has, of course, like an enterprise architecture.